MelissaAyllon/CalculatorProject/README.md

 Example of a simple calculator

 SET UP THE PROJECT
--Java version: 19
+1. Java version: 19
--JavaFX version: 19
+2. JavaFX version: 19

 Using other IDE instead of Intellij :
 1. please check the set up write down above